 During the second stage of the Campaign, a Commitment Form will be circulated – a year after the initial sigining and annually thereafter – asking participants to describe any steps taken toward the objectives set out in the framework during the previous year.

-The Working Group encourages all legal employers to join the Campaign and take the Pledge by January 1, 2019.
+The Working Group encourages all legal employers to join the Campaign and take the Pledge by January 1, 2019 to become part of the inaugural class of signatories.

 Akin Gump Strauss Hauer & Feld LLP*